 - Suck on throat lozenges or hard candy.

 - Suck on flavored frozen desserts, such as frozen ice pops.

 - Use a humidifier.

 FastMed Urgent Care prides itself on fast, efficient and cost effective care.
 We maintain a team of highly qualified medical professionals at all of our locations who are ready to serve you.
 They are able to evaluate your sore throat and other symptoms, and tailor treatment specific to your condition.
 FastMed healthcare providers can even provide you with onsite medications, which saves you valuable time by avoiding lines at a pharmacy.
-Each location is open 365 days a year with extended hours that suits a variety of lifestyles.
+FastMed Urgent Care clinics offer convenient, immediate care seven days a week, 365 days a year.
 If you or a family member are experiencing symptoms of a sore throat, please do not hesitate to visit your local neighborhood FastMed Urgent Care.